-The report of our independent registered public accounting firm relating to our December 31, 2022 consolidated financial statements contains an emphasis of a matter regarding substantial doubt about our ability to continue as a going concern.
+The report of our independent registered public accounting firm relating to our December 31, 2023 consolidated financial statements contains an emphasis of a matter regarding substantial doubt about our ability to continue as a going concern.
 As discussed in Note 2 to the consolidated financial statements included herein, we have suffered recurring losses from operations and have a projected cash deficiency that raise substantial doubt about our ability to continue as a going concern.
 The consolidated financial statements have been prepared assuming we will continue as a going concern and do not include any adjustments that might result from the outcome of this uncertainty.

-We have determined that the Company does not have enough cash on hand to meet obligations and fund operations for the next 12 months from the date of this Annual Report on Form 10-K. We may finance our foreseeable cash requirements through cash on hand, debt financings and public or private equity offerings.
+We have determined that the Company's available cash at December 31, 2023 will not be sufficient to fund current liabilities and capital expenditure requirements.
+We may finance our foreseeable cash requirements through cash on hand, debt financings and public or private equity offerings.
 Additionally, we may seek collaborations and license arrangements for our drug candidates.
 We may seek to access the public or private equity markets whenever conditions are favorable.
 We currently have no lines of credit or other arranged access to debt financing.
 If we are unable to obtain funding due to unfavorable terms or market conditions, management has determined that it can reduce spending on its day-to-day operations, sell laboratory assets and temporarily delay planned activities if needed.
-However, our ability to continue as a going concern is dependent upon obtaining funding through one or more sources described above within the next 12 months to meet our planned obligations and pay our liabilities.
+However, our ability to continue as a going concern is dependent upon obtaining funding through one or more sources described above to meet our planned obligations and pay our liabilities.